 From there Jeremy went on to cook for a variety of restaurants around town, learning under each chef and taking his progress with him.
-As kitchen manager of the former Forge & Vine, Jeremy decided he was ready to write his own menu, and, in August of 2008, opened Room 38 Restaurant & Lounge.
-Since then Jeremy has wowed Columbia with an eclectic menu offering a wide variety of creative plates for any palate.
+As kitchen manager of the former Forge & Vine, Jeremy decided he was ready to write his own menu, and, in August of 2008 opened Room 38 Restaurant & Lounge.
+Since, Jeremy has wowed Columbia with an eclectic menu offering a wide variety of creative plates for any palate.

 Chef Mike Odette

 A lifelong Midwesterner and longtime Missourian, Chef Mike Odette fell among restaurant people after dropping out of college, where he had been studying Chemical Engineering.

 He began work in a garde manger position at Café Europa under the tutelage of the late Bob Rappold.
 At Europa and Europa bakery, Chef Odette learned his way around a restaurant kitchen and discovered the pleasures of the convivial table.
 “For a small-town Missouri boy, in those days before the internet, Food TV and celebrity chef culture, all I had were cookbooks… James Beard, Julia Child, Barbara Kafka… those were my teachers….”

 Later, during a nine-year tenure at Columbia’s celebrated Trattoria Strada Nova, he worked his way up from line cook to head chef, helping that restaurant become a mid-Missouri favorite throughout the 1990s.

 Following a five-year stint as cook and counterman of the legendary and historic Booches pool hall, chef Odette, with partners Amy Barrett and Sanford and Jill Speake, opened Sycamore in 2005.